 Brian Heller graduated from McGill University Faculty of Law in 1975, and practiced criminal law in Montreal until 1982, when he re-established in Toronto.
-Brian is certified as a Specialist in Criminal Litigation by the Law Society of Upper Canada.
+Brian is certified as a Specialist in Criminal Litigation by the Law Society of Ontario.
 With a concentration in the area of 'white collar' crime, ranging from fraud, customs/income tax/retail sales tax evasion and anti-dumping to price-fixing, bribery and money laundering, his practice extends from defending individuals and corporations to assisting victims of crime with the investigative and judicial process.
 Brian has consistently been selected by his peers for inclusion in the Best Lawyers in Canada since 2006, and is recognized by the Martindale-Hubbell Peer Review with an 'AV Preeminent' rating.

 Howard Rubel graduated from Osgoode Hall Law School in 1985 and practices exclusively in the area of criminal defence litigation.
 Howard is a founding member of the Heller, Rubel law firm.
 He is certified as a Specialist in Criminal Litigation by the Law Society of Upper Canada, and his practice extends to all types of criminal litigation and appeals to all levels of Canadian Courts.
 In addition to defending individuals, corporations and professional organizations charged with criminal, quasi-criminal and regulatory offences, Howard frequently provides legal advice and assistance to other lawyers, government counsel, police authorities and professional organizations on a consultative basis.
 He also assists clients with cross-border and international issues relating to criminal and regulatory matters.
 Howard is named in "The Best Lawyers in Canada" and is recognized by the Martindale-Hubbell Peer Review with an 'AV Preeminent' rating.